cpske/programming1/week2/Program-Structure.md

 ### What's a *Java Virtual Machine* and why bother?

 The Java compiler produces hardware-independent byte code.
-The "byte code" is instructions for a virtual machine, aka the Java Virtual Machine (JVM).
-The JVM is the same for all computers, so you can run the same byte code on any computer that has a JVM.
+The "byte code" is instructions for a virtual machine, called the Java Virtual Machine (JVM).
+The JVM works the same on all computers, so you can run the same byte code on any computer that has a JVM.

 As a developer, this means you can write and compile your code once, and users can run it on any platform that has a JVM.
-The only requirement is that the JVM must be at least the minimum version you used for compiling your source.
+The only requirement is that the JVM must be at least the minimum version you used to compile your source code.
-(*If your code is compiled for Java 8 and someone only has a Java 7 JVM then it won't run.*)
+(*If your code is compiled for Java 8 and someone only has a Java 7 JVM then it won't run.
+But you can correct this by specifying optional flags to the Java 8 compiler to tell it to create Java 7 byte code.*)

 ### Experiments